-- Sustainable supply chain with 89% of suppliers have been evaluated on SAQ, - Reduction of the emission by optimising the transportation by implementing the CDC's (consolidated distribution center-warehouse) - Implementation of the returnable packaging as 50% our customers packages are already converted into returnable packaging's etc.
+- Sustainable supply chain with 89% of suppliers have been evaluated on SAQ, - Reduction of the emission by optimising the transportation by implementing the CDC's (consolidated distribution center-warehouse) - packaging's etc.

 9. Percentage of value chain partners (by value of business done with such partners) that were assessed for environmental impacts.